HP Hood: Iconography

-HP Hood is a New England icon and their name and logo are well known.
+HP Hood and the logo is a well known New England company.
 The smoke stack marked "Hoods Milk" at their former facility near Sullivan Square, Charlestown remains a landmark.
 The 20-acre facility is being redeveloped as a mixed residential-commercial campus called the "Hood Park".

 The company ran a highway safety campaign called Hood Samaritan (see Good Samaritan) circa 1960, that was later taken over by the CVS Pharmacy chain.

 At Boston Children's Museum, the outdoor ice cream stand takes the form of a large Hood Milk Bottle.
 The Hood blimp often appears at sport and cultural events (most often Red Sox home games above Boston, and the Eastern States Exposition in October).
 The Hood blimp made news on September 26, 2006 when it crashed in a wooded area near Manchester-by-the-Sea, Massachusetts.

 The Hoodsie cup, a small cardboard cup of ice cream, is an iconic product; the term "Hoodsie" is occasionally cited as a shibboleth of the Boston-area dialect.

 A United States Supreme Court case, H.P.
 Hood & Sons v.
 Du Mond, was decided in the Hood Company's favor, in which the State of New York was prevented from withholding a license to acquire milk produced in New York, and sold in Massachusetts, based on the dormant commerce clause limitations on state intervention in interstate commerce.

 The company and their logo served as somewhat of an inspiration to the popular Phish tune "Harry Hood".